The aim of the course is to provide a brief overview into the big Eras of Art History

 Module Subject

 This course aims at improving the students' language skills specifically needed in business contexts.
 All four skills are touched upon, but special emphasis is laid on accurate grammar and vocabulary usage (business English terminology, set phrases and expression, etc.).
 The topics discussed are Brands, Travel, Organisation, Change, Money, Advertising and Cultures.
 The language work includes present simple and continuous, forms expressing future, noun combinations, describing trends, article usage and modals.
-In the classes, the students encounter life-like situations; simulations and case studies are the prevalent methods applied.
-The classes are truly practice-oriented and they require the students both to participate actively in classroom activities and to prepare for classes at home.

 The aim of the course is to acquaint students with basic texts and vocabulary in different areas of finance and banking.
 Students will have discussions of different financial and banking topics, prepare and have discussions of their own portfolios or power point presentations as well.